DasariKavya575/Airlines-Data-Analysis/README.md

 - **Total Records:** ~300,000+ (as used during analysis)
 - **Core Features:** `Airline`, `Source` / `Origin`, `Destination`, `Date_of_Journey`, `Dep_Time`, `Arrival_Time`, `Duration`, `Total_Stops`, `Price`, `Route`, `Class` (if present)

-> ⚠️ If your CSV has a different filename or additional columns, update the notebook input path and README accordingly.

 ---